How do I apply to the Learning Science Exchange fellows program?

 Yes.
 We are accepting and encouraging applicants from North America and Europe.

 In addition to trips to at least three, two-day meetings, fellows will be funded for one “site visit” to a location that will expose them to the work environment in an area outside their specialization.
 On their applications, fellows will identify what types of activities they desire to observe, and the organizers and board members will work to identify sites and facilitate these visits.
 (Potential visits include developmental psychology labs, policymakers’ offices, family health centers, sets of family television shows, etc.)

 Why are you requesting applications from different sectors?

-To date, members of these sectors—learning science, journalism, policy, and entertainment—are working on projects with significant implications for the way societies and policymakers support families, children, and the act of learning.
+To date, members of these sectors—learning science, journalism, policy, and entertainment—are working on projects with significant implications for the way societies and policymakers support families, children (ages 0-5), and the act of learning.
 They are either studying, reporting on, creating narratives around, or making policies with the intent to support human development.
 Yet, each sector is so isolated from the next.
 The scientist rarely speaks in terms that are clearly understood by the policy maker, storyteller, or the journalist.
-The journalist does not take time to understand the context of the science and rarely asks the policy maker about issues relevant to children.
+The journalist does not take time to understand the context of the science and rarely asks the policy maker about issues relevant to young children.
 The storyteller (tv script writer, game designer, or other professional in entertainment) works from outdated assumptions or sees the learning sciences as dry or impenetrable, a black box not worth opening up.
 As such the influx of information coming from learning science is ripe for misinterpretation or dismissal.
 A mutually enriching, reciprocal exchange is sorely needed.
 It will allow us to create a shared culture about the early years, thereby making the dissemination of information easier as well as more accurate.

 What are some examples of what can come from this type of exchange of information and ideas?